Part II: A Quiet Revolution

 Lecture

 How did an initially marginal category, introduced in a very specific and limited context and relevant only in rare cases, become relevant to everyone and central to the structuring of social experience?
 How did it escape the confines of the clinic and the jurisdiction of medical professionals?
 How did a specialized medical category become a generally binding legal and administrative classification?
 And how did a category initially introduced alongside sex, in a supplementary capacity, come to be understood, in a widening range of contexts, as more fundamental than sex?
-A full answer to these questions lies well beyond the scope of these lectures.
-Yet, by way of sharpening and elaborating on these questions, the lecture will conclude by identifying five intertwined processes that have contributed to the remarkable career of the “gender identity” category: the depathologization, universalization, vernacularization, legalization, and promotion of the category.
+The lecture will conclude by identifying five intertwined processes that contributed to the remarkable career of “gender identity”: the depathologization, universalization, vernacularization, legalization, and promotion of the category.

 Rogers Brubaker is a professor of sociology at UCLA, where he holds the UCLA Foundation Chair.
 He has written widely on social theory, citizenship, nationalism, ethnicity, race, religion, gender, populism, and digital hyperconnectivity.
 Brubaker is the author of eight books, including, most recently, Grounds for Difference (Harvard University Press, 2015), Trans: Gender and Race in an Age of Unsettled Identities (Princeton University Press, 2016), and Hyperconnectivity and Its Discontents (Polity, 2022).